OBITUARY: Former Lord Mayor of Cork City Toddy O’Sullivan

 The death has been announced of a former Cork Lord Mayor Toddy O’Sullivan

 87-year-old Mr O’Sullivan of Lough Villas, The Lough – and formerly of Barrack Street – passed away peacefully this morning at home surrounded by his family.
-The well-known Cork man had a long career which included initially working for An Post, before going on to be a Labout Cllr – including a term as Lord Mayor – a TD, and Minister of State.
-He had also been Honorary President of St. Finbarr’s Hurling and Football Club and Honorary President of Barrack Street, Band.
+The well known Cork man had a long career which included working for An Post, being a Labour City Councillor – including a term as Lord Mayor – a TD, and a Minister of State.
+He had also been Honorary President of St Finbarr’s Hurling and Football Club, and Honorary President of the Barrack Street Band.

 “Beloved husband of Esther (nee Chandley), loving father of Kay (O’Donovan), Deirdre (Gowen) and Sean, dear brother of Ka, Geoff and Breda.
 Sadly missed by his loving family, adored grandchildren, Abagael, Geoffrey, Christian, Senan, Hannah, Elliot, Robyn, Ethan and Alan, daughter-in-law Avril, sons-in-law Pat and Aidan, nephews, nieces, extended family and dear friends.”